ggeop/Deep-Learning-Project/README.md

 most of the posted jobs in the site.

-The code was also redesigned to allow for resuming the downloading from a saved checkpoint in case an error has occured previously and downloading stopped abruptly.
+The code was also redesigned to allow for resuming the downloading from a saved checkpoint in case an error has occurred previously and downloading stopped abruptly.

 <b>How to use it</b>: